Plans and Engineering.

 Ceiling height is usually 2.7 meters – 9 foot – but might be lower when actual ceiling is installed, ( my concrete floor to under beam was height 2.8 meters, this was to keep the building low. )

-When planing, it is better to keep columns or piers at 4 meters maximum spacing as this is what a lot of the standard specifications seem to work around.
+When planning, it is better to keep columns or piers at 4 meters maximum spacing as this is what a lot of the standard specifications seem to work around.

 The 4 meters spacings should be measured from the outside edge of an external beam, to the middle of an internal beam.
-This helps when ordering and installing concrete floor planks.
+This helps when ordering and installing concrete floor planks, the planks should sit about 50 millimeters in front the edge of the external beam so the final concrete for the floor can wrap around.
+See more about floor planks.

 Concrete columns are 20 centimeters square, beams are 40 centimeters high x 20 centimeters wide.